ogc1231/sound-burger/TESTING.md

 **Open Issues**

 Any remaining open issues can be tracked [here](https://github.com/ogc1231/sound-burger/issues).

+The unclosed issues are unfixed bugs and features that where NOT added at this time but are possible future features.

 | Issue | Status |
 | --- | --- |